Installation

 $ sudo make install-yararules

-To install the USB version of Keysas (decontamination station):
+To install the Full USB version of Keysas (decontamination station):

 $ cd keysas